siberianfox/tinygwiki/TinyG-Configuration.md

 </pre>

 ## Hidden Parameters
 These parameters are not part of any group and generally should not be changed.
-Serious malfunction can occur if these are not set correctly
+Serious malfunction can occur if these are not set correctly.

 ### $ML- Minimum Line Segment
 Don't change this unless you are seriously tweaking TinyG for your application.
 It can cause many things to break.
 This value does not appear in system group listings ($sys)